Hypoallergenic Engagement Rings for Sensitive Skin

 Am I allergic to my engagement ring?

 The short answer is probably not.
 More likely, you just need to clean your ring.
-Germs, bacteria, and build up from cosmetics love to live under your ring and cause irritation, redness, dryness, itchiness, flakiness, white bumps, and rashes.
+Germs, bacteria, and buildup from cosmetics love to live under your ring and cause irritation, redness, dryness, itchiness, flakiness, white bumps, and rashes.
 Some people even develop an allergy to their soap, which gets trapped under the ring and dries under the metal.
 This all can lead to wedding-ring rash or itch, also known as wedding-ring dermatitis.
 True gold allergy is rare, and reactions to platinum are even rarer.
-If you think you’re allergic to your engagement ring, step one is to get your ring cleaned by the professionals.
-If you have an Abby Sparks Jewelry ring, you’re entitled to VIP treatments that include deep cleaning and stone inspection to make sure everything’s in
+If you think you’re allergic to your engagement ring, step one is to get your ring cleaned by professionals.
+If you have an Abby Sparks Jewelry ring, you’re entitled to VIP treatments that include deep cleaning and stone inspection to make sure everything’s in tip-top shape.

 More questions on how to clean your ring at home and care for it long term?
 Read up on our top Engagement Ring Care Questions.